List of American Pie characters: Chris Oz Ostreicher

 He does not reappear in the third film, American Wedding, although he would have been highly likely to attend Jim and Michelle's wedding, since he was one of the five original boys.
 His absence is not explained in the released cut of the film, but in a deleted scene, it is mentioned that he and Heather are in Spain.
 The natural assumption is then that Oz and Heather could not fly back in time for the wedding, since Jim decided to have it as soon as possible to accommodate Jim's grandmother.

 Like the majority of the other characters (excluding Jim's Dad, Matt Stifler, and The Sherminator), Oz does not appear in any of the spin-off films, but his name can be seen on the check-out card for "The Bible" in The Book of Love.

 He is re-introduced into the series in American Reunion.
 He is now a successful, wealthy sportscaster, but is best known for his embarrassing loss to Gilbert Gottfried on Celebrity Dance-Off.
 Despite his fame and fortune, he is still not truly happy, as he and Heather are no longer together, since she broke up with him before heading to medical school, and he has yet to have a family of his own.
 He is dating a girl named Mia, who is best described as a "LA party girl" but he does not approve of her personality.
 He shows up for the reunion with the gang, and upon seeing Jim again, he acknowledges he may have missed his wedding but he'd never miss the reunion (alluding to his absence in the previous film).
-In the meantime, he tries to rekindle his relationship with Heather, who is dating an arrogant heart surgeon name Ron(who some people call Dr. Ron or "Dron").
+In the meantime, he tries to rekindle his relationship with Heather, who is dating an arrogant heart surgeon name Ron (who some people call Dr. Ron or "Dron").
 After Ron embarrasses him by showing the video of him losing to Gilbert Gottfried to everyone during Stifler's party, he eventually tells Heather how he still feels about her and they share a kiss.
-They officially got back to together at their high school reunion.
+They officially got back together at their high school reunion.